-Once Karloff (Savaard) is sentenced to hang, his body then recovered by one of his assistants and revived using this artificial heart technology (which, according to the film, makes it easy to repair a broken neck and nervous system), a revived Savaard commences to immediately start killing off the jurors and everyone else involved in his murder trial.
+Once revived, Savaard commences to immediately killing the jurors from his trial and everyone else involved in his conviction.
 Savaard gathers the last group of survivors to his house and locks them in, killing them one by one with booby-traps and methods as simple as a sniper rifle.
-The uneven nature of the movie is that it begins as a medical thriller, but it morphs into a typical old-Hollywood haunted-house-booby-trap puzzle with a maniac (Karloff) on the loose.
+The uneven nature of the movie is that it begins as a medical thriller, but morphs into a typical old-Hollywood haunted-house-booby-trap puzzle with a maniac (Karloff) on the loose.

 The film seems to be thematically designed to take advantage of news stories of 1939 in which doctors were experimenting with reviving people who were briefly dead by using nitrogen gas, and to also capitalize on stories about John Babbacombe Lee, a real "man they could not hang" from England who had survived three execution attempts.

 Original Page March 2014 | Updated May 11, 2017

 Starring Miss Barbara Stanwyck [Illustrated with 310 Photographs] - amazon.com

 - Central Park - 1932 - Joan Blondell has trouble on her hands when she gets suckered into helping a gangster to rob a charity event.
 Though this film stars Joan and Wallace Ford, it also features the American Great Depression which is the background for the hunger and desperation that flavors the film.